About

 Astro Pixel Processor logo designed by Stefanie Haverkamp, Mabula’s sister.

 Since the launch of Astro Pixel Processor, on the 2nd of June 2017, the company has been growing consistently.
-Now in 2020, a couple of years later, APP is being used by 1000s of astronomers worldwide on a daily basis, from absolute beginners to professional astronomers.
+Now in 2026, almost 10 years later, APP is being used by 10000s of astronomers worldwide on a daily basis, from absolute beginners to professional astronomers.
 Astrophysics students at different universities across the globe are being taught astronomical data processing using APP.

 Astro Pixel Processor (APP)